Global Kruskal-Szekeres coordinates for Reissner-Nordstr\"om spacetime: The Reissner-Nordström geometry

 Analogously, the retarded time coordinate $u$ is well-behaved on all $-45^\circ$ line horizons and it goes to infinity on the others.
 Thus, the outgoing Eddington-Finkelstein coordinates $(u,r,\theta,\phi)$ separately covers all the spacetime regions between two consecutive $45^\circ$ lines in \cref{figRNconformal}.
 E.g., it can be used to simultaneously cover regions $A_1$, $B_2$ and $C_3$, or regions $A_4$, $B_3$ and $C_2$, etc.

 Interestingly, although the coordinates $u$ and $v$ are separately well defined on several horizons, one or the other is ill defined on every given horizon, and thus the null coordinate system $(u,v,\theta,\phi)$ does not improve the spacetime coverage of the static coordinate system $(t,r,\theta,\phi)$.
-The Reissner–Nordström metric in the null coordinate system $(u,v,\theta,\phi)$ reads
+The Reissner-Nordström metric in the double-null coordinate system $(u,v,\theta,\phi)$ reads

 where $r=r(u,v)$ is implicitly defined by